Harshit1926/Python_projects/README.md

 # FEATURES

-1.Randomized Questions: Shuffles questions dynamically for varied gameplay.
+1. Randomized Questions: Shuffles questions dynamically for varied gameplay.

-2.Multiple-Choice Format: Offers four answer options for each question.
+2. Multiple-Choice Format: Offers four answer options for each question.

-3.Answer Validation & Scoring: Provides instant feedback and tracks correct responses.
+3. Answer Validation & Scoring: Provides instant feedback and tracks correct responses.

-4.Explanation for Mistakes: Displays the correct answer and reasoning when an incorrect response is given.
+4. Explanation for Mistakes: Displays the correct answer and reasoning when an incorrect response is given.

-5.User-Friendly Interaction: Simple text-based interface allowing smooth user input handling
+5. User-Friendly Interaction: Simple text-based interface allowing smooth user input handling

 # HOW TO PLAY